prashantrajput0903/mobile-price-prediction/README.md

-Mobile Price Range Prediction
+Mobile Price Range Prediction:

-Data Description
+Data Description:

 The Dataset consists of 22 Columns of which 21 columns are independent and 1 column is dependent.